 The Caldwell Lake Nature Reserve

 In 2005 the Thunder Bay Field Naturalists were delighted to receive a 106 acre property donation that protects both Lake Superior shoreline and a provincially significant wetland.
 The property is located in Crooks Township in the Municipality of Neebing.
-The landowner donated this property (located in prime cottage development country) to ensure the permanent protection of its diverse ecological values.
+The landowner donated this property to ensure the permanent protection of its diverse ecological values.

 In 2006, TBFN received another donation of a small piece of land, this time on the north side of Caldwell Lake opposite our main holding.
 Again, the donor wanted to ensure the permanent protection of the land.

 In 2017 another lot was purchaed that fronts on Caldwell Lk.
 This property abuts lots that were already owned by TBFN and conslidates a block of land stretching from Lk Superior to Caldwell Lk.